ElektraInitiative/libelektra/doc/decisions/hooks.md

 ## Problem

+Some components of `kdbGet`/`kdbSet` should be optional.
+We use the plugin system for that.
+However, some of these cases cannot be tied to a mountpoint.
+This was the idea of global plugins, but that idea proved problematic.

-In the current global plugins implementation:
+In the old global plugins implementation:

 - Notification does not happen once after final commit, but for every plugin